isha-1212/github-final-project-/CONTRIBUTING.md

-Contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+All Contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.